 A failed intervention is a learning opportunity; now that you have seen the power of addiction you will be better prepared to face the disease the second time.
 The more prepared you are for contingencies the more likely it is that you can navigate through the second intervention successfully.
 When you follow through with the promise of consequences for their actions, it gets clearer to your addicted loved one choosing to continue in their habit is not the safest and most effective thing to do.

-Professionals at providing patient-focused care that is compressive and effective.
-Your preferred Professional Interventionist – At ABTRS we can help provide the necessary assistance needed to help your loved one facing an addiction problem stay focused on the road of recovery.
+Professionals at ABTRS will connect you with a treatment center that provides patient-focused care that is compressive and effective.
+At ABTRS we can connect you with a facility that can provide the necessary assistance to help your loved one stay focused on the road of recovery.

-We pride ourselves in helping save lives and promote healthy families.
+We pride ourselves in helping treatment centers save lives and promote healthy families.
 Having helped over 4000 courageous people who have reached out to us about their addiction.
-As our core belief of providing patient-focused care that is comprehensive and effective, we can help you in the following ways:
+Our core belief is that treatment centers should provide patient-focused care that is comprehensive and effective.
+They can help you in the following ways:

-1. Treatment plans tailored to each individual and their needs as we know everyone's journey addiction recovery is different.
+1. Treatment plans tailored to each individual and their needs as everyone’s journey addiction recovery is different.

 2. Provide resources and rehab to help your addicted loved ones,